vishal84/SpringBootAppEngineFlex/README.md

 2. Click the `+Shared Flow` button in the top right hand corner of the screen and select `Upload bundle...` from the drop down.
 3. Select the `GCP-Auth_rev3_2019_09_17.zip` zip archive.
 4. Set the `Name:` to `GCP-Auth` and select `Create`.

+### Deploy the SpringBoot App Engine Flex application
+The instructions for deploying the SpringBoot application can be found in the README file of the [`helloworld-springboot`](helloworld-springboot) directory.
+Please follow the steps in the README to deploy the App Engine Flex application and return to the steps below once complete.

 ### Enable and configure Google Cloud Identity Aware Proxy (IAP)